eegsynth/eegsynth/doc/tutorial2.md

 ## Patching the plotsignal module

-You can now monitor the actions of Redis by opening a new terminal window and running `Redis-cli monitor`.
+You can now monitor the actions of Redis by opening a new terminal window and running `redis-cli monitor`.
 You should be able to see both _set_ and _get_ actions.
 So monitor this window while adding values in Redis as described above to see if it is working correctly.
 If you are using the launchcontrol module, you will see that the keys will be named something like _launchcontrol.control077_.